Shengboj0324/Minecraft-Giant-TNT-Mod/README.md

 - **Java Version**: 17+
 - **License**: MIT

-Each mod is fully independent and can be used separately or together for the ultimate Minecraft experience!
+All four mods are fully independent and can be used separately or together for the ultimate enhanced Minecraft experience!